kay-ron/nora/README.md

 # Ok, show me some examples

-If you want to experience it for yourself, then check out **Analogue-1**.
+If you want to see it in action, then check out the development of the decentralized/distributed IM app: **Analogue-1**.

 # What license?
 This software is released under the MIT License.

+This software is also copyrighted 2019 by fenne_citsune.